TKaz2/Superstore_sales_analysis/README.md

-The objective is to determine The Real Canadian Superstore's most profitable items.
+The objective is to determine The Real Canadian Superstore's most profitable items, as well as which items sell the most quantity.

 Starting from a dirty dataset containing superstore sales taken from https://www.kaggle.com/datasets/sgup0402/uncleaned-sample-superstore.